cytoscape/javascript-notebooks/_notebooks/getting-started-notebook.md

 <span class="cytoscape-badge"></span>
 {% endhighlight %}

-<h3>Single Function Buttons</h3>
+<h3>Single Command Buttons</h3>
 <p>Now, let's open a sample network and demo a few of the operations you can control Cytoscape from a JS notebook.</p>

 <button onclick="openSession()">Open sample session</button>
 <br /><br />

 <p>Did you see the session load in your local Cytoscape?
-This is a simple example of a single js4cytoscape function
+This is a simple example of a single js4cytoscape commands
     associated with a button, like so:
 </p>